10 Attractions That Make Canada Great

 From the luminous waters of Lake Louise to Quebec's Ice Hotel, we're counting down the greatest attractions in Canada.

 Lake Louise, Banff, Alberta

 Situated at the foot of alpine peaks in Banff National Park, Lake Louise is easily one of the most beautiful attractions in Canada.
 It’s well worth dodging throngs of tourists to experience the crystal-blue waters and stunning vistas.
 There’s plenty to do at the lake, including booking a serene gondola ride in the summer and ice skating in the winter months.
 The nearby resort village of Lake Louise is the highest community in Canada at 1,540 metres (5,052 feet).
-While you’re there, check out the top seven things to do in Banff.

 Hotel de Glace, Quebec City